MithrilJS/mithril.js/docs/mithril.module.md

 	Components are nothing more than decoupled classes that can be dynamically brought together as required.
 This permits the swapping of implementations at a routing level (for example, if implementing widgetized versions of existing components), and class dependency hierarchies can be structurally organized to provide uniform interfaces (for unit tests, for example).

+-	**returns Object controllerInstance**

+	An instance of the controller constructor